JeremiahCheatham/Yellow-Snow/Python-PyGame-Zero/README.md

 # Don't Eat the Yellow Snow!
 (Python - PyGame Zero)
 Earn points by collecting all the tasty white snow flakes that fall.
 But watch out for the yellow snow.
+Because of the limitations of PyGame Zero not being able to flip images i used pgzhelp https://www.aposteriori.com.sg/pygame-zero-helper/

 # Run
 You will need PyGame Zero installed to run this.